Start9Labs/start9-pages-startos/README.md

-# Wrapper for nginx
+# Wrapper for embassy-pages

-`nginx` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`embassy-pages` is a simple, minimal project to serve as a template for creating a static website for the Embassy.

 ## Dependencies